zephyrproject-rtos/zephyr/tests/bluetooth/audio_shell/README.cc.rst

 Using the call control client
 =============================

-When the btaudio stack has been initialized (:code:`btaudio init`), and a device has been connected, the call control client can discover TBS on the connected device calling :code:`btaudio ccp discover`, which will start a discovery for the TBS UUIDs and store the handles, and optionally subscribe to all notifications (default is to subscribe to all).
+When the Bluetooth stack has been initialized (:code:`bt init`), and a device has been connected, the call control client can discover TBS on the connected device calling :code:`ccp discover`, which will start a discovery for the TBS UUIDs and store the handles, and optionally subscribe to all notifications (default is to subscribe to all).